 The 2014 Budget made significant changes to how optometrists can subsidise by the government in Australia.
 As a result both our Adelaide and Woodville practices have altered how we bill our consultations so that we may continue to provide our patients with the best eye care, vision and access to technology in the future.

 Consultation fees will now be standardised, rather than varying in line with the Medicare rebate as they have in the past.
-The frequency and quality of your eye care should not be dictated by government budgets and therefore we believe this is a positive move to allow our patients the best service when they need it.
-The majority of consultation items will include a proportion covered by the medicare rebate although the amount will vary depending on your eligibility and the consultation type (chosen at your optometrist's discretion).
+The frequency and quality of your eye care should not be dictated by government budgets, so we believe this is a positive move to allow our patients the best service when they need it.
+The majority of consultation items will be partially covered by the medicare rebate although the amount will vary depending on your eligibility and the consultation type.
 Details of these fees can be found in the table below:

 |Consultation Type||Fee||Medicare Rebate|